stevoDEEBO/whiskypicker-cli-gem/NOTES.md

 Command Line Interface displaying whiskies from thewhiskyexchange.com

-user types whisky_picker
+user types whiskypicker
-cli greets user and shows whisky regions shows list of type of whiskies user picks type of whisky shows list of that particular type of whisky user picks 1 whisky shows details about that 1 whisky
+cli greets user and shows whisky regions(countries) shows list of type of whiskies user picks type of whisky shows list of that particular type of whisky user picks 1 whisky shows details about that 1 whisky bbye